merin86/husman-moderna/README.md

 - This page has been used to create the correct flexbox attributes: [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background)

 - The following web page has been used as a learning tool and source of inspiration to create own codes for the website: [W3Schools](https://www.w3schools.com/)

+- With the help of [MDN Web Docs](https://developer.mozilla.org/en-US/), the automated tests for the project were created.

 - This README.md has been used as a template to create this README: [My Fishing Adventure - README.md](https://github.com/markdaniel1982/MD82-P4/blob/main/README.md#media)